 We intend to pay a regular quarterly dividend on our Class A common stock at a targeted rate of \$0.3625 per share, or approximately \$4.4 million on an annual basis.
 No dividends on our Class A common stock will accrue in arrears.
-We will only be able to pay dividends from our available cash on hand, funds received from Spark HoldCo or other sources of liquidity.
-Spark HoldCo's ability to make distributions to us will depend on many factors, including the performance of our business in the future and restrictions under Spark HoldCo's new Senior Credit Facility.
+Our ability to pay dividends will depend on many factors, including the performance of our business in the future and restrictions under our new Senior Credit Facility.
 In order to pay these dividends to holders of our Class A common stock, we expect that Spark HoldCo will be required to distribute approximately \$27.6 million on an annualized basis to holders of Spark HoldCo units.
-To the extent that our business generates cash in excess of the amounts required to pay an annual dividend of \$1.45 per share of Class A common stock, we currently expect to reinvest any such excess cash flows in our business and not increase the distributions payable to our Class A shareholders.
+If our business does not generate enough cash for Spark HoldCo to make such distributions, we may have to borrow to pay our dividend.
+If our business generates cash in excess of the amounts required to pay an annual dividend of \$1.45 per share of Class A common stock, we currently expect to reinvest any such excess cash flows in our business and not increase the distributions payable to holders of our Class A common stock.
 However, our future dividend policy is within the discretion of our board of directors and will depend upon various factors, including the results of our operations, our financial condition, capital requirements and investment opportunities.
+On November 11, 2014, the Company's Board of Directors declared a quarterly dividend for the third quarter prorated from the closing date of the Offering (August 1, 2014) through September 30, 2014 to holders of the Class A common stock of record on the 60 th day following the third quarter.
+This dividend will be paid on December 15, 2014 to holders of record on November 28, 2014.

 In addition, in the future, we expect to make payments pursuant to the Tax Receivable Agreement that we have entered into with NuDevco Retail Holdings, NuDevco Retail and Spark HoldCo in connection with the Offering.
 Except in cases where we elect to terminate the Tax Receivable Agreement early, the Tax Receivable Agreement is terminated early due to certain mergers or other changes of control or we have available cash but fail to make payments when due, generally we may elect to defer payments due under the Tax Receivable Agreement if we do not have available cash to satisfy our payment obligations under the Tax Receivable Agreement or if our contractual obligations limit our ability to make these payments.
-Any such deferred payments under the Tax Receivable Agreement on an ongoing basis, the accrual of those obligations would reduce the availability of cash for other purposes but we would not be prohibited from paying dividends on our Class A common stock.
-See "Risk Factors-Risks Related to the Offering and our Class A common Stock-We will be required to make payments under the Tax Receivable Agreement for certain tax benefits we may claim, and the amounts of such payments could be significant," "Risk Factors-Risks Related to the Offering and our Class A common stock-In certain cases, payments under the Tax Receivable Agreement may be accelerated and/or significantly exceed the actual benefits, if any, we realize in respect of the tax attributes subject to the Tax Receivable Agreement" in our Prospectus.
+Any such deferred payments under the Tax Receivable Agreement generally will accrue interest.
+If we were to defer substantial payment obligations under the Tax Receivable Agreement on an ongoing basis, the accrual of those obligations would reduce the availability of cash for other purposes but we would not be prohibited from paying dividends on our Class A common stock.
+See "Risk Factors-Risks Related to the Offering and our Class A Common Stock-We will be required to make payments under the Tax Receivable Agreement for certain tax benefits we may claim, and the amounts of such payments could be significant," "Risk Factors-Risks Related to the Offering and our Class A common stock-In certain cases, payments under the Tax Receivable Agreement may be accelerated and/or significantly exceed the actual benefits, if any, we realize in respect of the tax attributes subject to the Tax Receivable Agreement" and "Certain Relationships and Related Party Transactions-Tax Receivable Agreement" in our Prospectus.